vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 ## Tanzu Kubernetes Clusters Networking

 A Tanzu Kubernetes cluster provisioned by the Tanzu Kubernetes Grid supports two Container Network Interface (CNI) options:

 - [Antrea](https://antrea.io/)

 - [Calico](https://www.tigera.io/project-calico/)

-Both are open-source software that provides networking for cluster pods, services, and ingress.
-When you deploy a Tanzu Kubernetes cluster using Tanzu CLI using the default configuration, Antrea CNI is automatically enabled in the cluster.
+Both are open-source software that provide networking for cluster pods, services, and ingress.
+When you deploy a Tanzu Kubernetes cluster using Tanzu CLI with the default configuration, Antrea CNI is automatically enabled in the cluster.

-Tanzu Kubernetes Grid also supports [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) CNI which can be installed through Tanzu user-managed packages.
-Multus CNI lets you attach multiple network interfaces to a single pod and associate each with a different address range.
+Tanzu Kubernetes Grid also supports [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) that can be installed through Tanzu user-managed packages.
+Multus CNI lets you attach multiple network interfaces to a single pod and associate each interface with a different address range.

 To provision a Tanzu Kubernetes cluster using a non-default CNI, see the following instructions:

 - [Deploy Tanzu Kubernetes clusters with calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-k8s-clusters-networking.html#enable-calico-2)

 - [Implement Multiple Pod Network Interfaces with Multus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-cni-multus.html)